OpenPPL/ppl.cv/docs/cuda_usage.md

   pplcv_unittest
 ```

-### 2. Building commands on windows
+### Building commands on windows

-Similar to compiling and linking on linux, script and commands to invoke Microsoft Visual Studio are used to build ppl.cv.
+Similar to compiling and linking on linux, script and commands to invoke Microsoft Visual Studio are used to build *ppl.cv*.
 For now, "Visual Studio 2015" and "Visual Studio 2019" are supported and tested.
-If you just want ppl.cv binary libary to link, then run the following command in the root directory of ppl.cv.
+If you just want *ppl.cv* binary libary to link, then run the following command in the root directory of *ppl.cv*.

 `$ ./build.bat -G "Visual Studio 14 2015 Win64" -DPPLCV_USE_CUDA=ON`